 To prepare the leeks, first, chop off two-thirds of the darker green leaves.

-Next, slice the leeks straight through the centres and…
+Next, slice the leeks straight through the centre and…

-If the outer layers of these darker bits look tough, remove the outer layer/s until you get to the tender parts.
+If the outer layers of these darker bits look tough, remove them until you get to the tender parts.

-Now you can either slice up these pieces and add them to the rest or you can slice them into ½ cm / ¼” slices to use for garnish later on.
+Now you can either slice up these pieces and add them to the rest of the leeks or you can slice them into ½ cm slices to use for garnish later on.